TLPcoder/hystrix-controller-oop-js/README.md

 • forceClosed - force this circuit breaker to be always closed

-• circuitBreakerErrorThresholdPercentage - error percentage threshold to trip the circuit
+• errorThreshold - error percentage threshold to trip the circuit

 • statisticalWindowLength - length of the window to keep track of execution counts metrics (success, failure)